Impact of Visual Context on Noisy Multimodal NMT: An Empirical Study for English to Indian Languages: Dataset Details

 \subsubsection{Low Noise}

 We iterate through all the words in a sentence and remove them if we encounter an article with 0.2 probability.
 If the word is non-article or article but not removed in the previous step, we look for vowel characters in the word and remove them with 0.1 probability.
 Finally, we check if the word contains the same letters at two consecutive positions.
 In that case, we remove one of them with 0.2 probability.
 We started with 0.3 probability for each noise generation operation and randomly selected 20 samples from the dataset.
 We engaged some human annotators who are active on social media to rate noised sentences in terms of naturalness from 1 to 5.
-A rating of 5 indicates that these types of noisy sentences often appear in social media, and a rating of 1 indicates that the appearances of these types of noisy sentences are quite unlikely.
-We keep reducing the probability of each type of noise by 0.1 till we reach an average rating of at least 4.5.
+A rating of 5 indicates that these types of noisy sentences often appear in social media, and a rating of 1 indicates that the appearance of these types of noisy sentences is quite unlikely.
+We keep reducing the probability of each type of noise by 0.1 until we reach at least a 4.5 rating on average.

 The statistics of added noise with respect to the actual sentences are reported in \autoref{tab:stat-noise}.
 As we acquire the noisy version of the data through subjective human judgment, we use the BLEU \citep{papineni-etal-2002-bleu} metric to report n-gram matches as a measure of similarity.
 Similarly, TER \citep{snover-etal-2006-study} indicates the number of edits required to obtain the original source from the corrupted text. chrF2 \citep{popovic-2015-chrf,popovic-2016-chrf} is a character-level F-score metric.
 To maintain a consistent distribution of noise throughout training, validation, and evaluation, we introduce noise to all the available subsets of the data.
 In low noise settings, the resulting BLEU scores typically fall within the range of 65.9 to 67.5, while chrF2 scores range from 87.0 to 87.7; a lower TER score, in this case, indicates a lower amount of noise, which ranges from 16.2 to 16.5 in low noise settings.